Best Covenant for Each Class in Shadowlands Patch 9.2: Eternity's End

 Here is a quote about Demonology Warlock Covenants from our class writer, Motoko.

 Depending on the Renown and the type of activity done, the choice falls between Night Fae and Necrolord.
-For raid and early progression, Dreamweaver is hard to beat, being the only Soulbind with the 2nd Potency Conduit available at Renown level 13.
+For raid and early progression, Niya is hard to beat, offering both mastery and HP% increase after using the covenant signature ability Soul Rot.
 In terms of overall performance across multiple situations, every Covenant is relatively close, with Necrolord edging out by a small margin as the best option after unlocking full trees.

 Here is a quote about Destruction Warlock Covenants from our class writer, Motoko.

 Covenants are generally close in terms of performance with some favoring specific types of content.
 Necrolord are the preferred choice due to superior single-target and cleave capabilities, while still maintaining good AoE potential as long as Fire and Brimstone is not talented.
 Kyrian can make use of Havoc to refresh Scouring Tithe's cooldown and gain 5 shards at the same time, making that Covenant a strong contender for dungeons and situations where adds are dying frequently.
-Night Fae offer a much needed mobility for one of the most immobile spec in the game, and are close to Necrolords in terms of overall output, while offering the benefit of an early 2 potency Conduit Soulbind with Dreamweaver.
+Night Fae offer a much needed mobility for one of the most immobile spec in the game, and are close to Necrolords in terms of overall output.

 The choice is much closer overall for Destruction, so make sure to check out his more extensive Covenant guide linked below.